-Over the last three weeks, TSF has led three tours to showcase two project sites under our “Reclaiming the Sierra” initiative to asses and address legacy mining contamination.
+Over the last three weeks, TSF has led three tours to showcase two project sites as part of our program to asses and address legacy mining contamination.

 Two tours of Combie Reservoir were arranged in early December for regulators from the Central Valley Regional Water Quality Control Board and TSF Board Members.
 The Nevada Irrigation District (NID) is piloting a Sediment and Mercury Removal Project at Combie Reservoir.
 Tour participants had the opportunity to witness the mercury removal process, which is carried out with innovative centrifuge technology called the Knelson Concentrator.
 TSF’s science department was at the project site during both tours conducting water quality testing.